Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Um-"

-*"No,* Claude.
+"*No,* Claude.
 If I can’t appeal to your career ambitions, I’m damn well appealing to your sense of duty.
 Besides, you get to go work with an *actual Nanofactory!"*

 *"...Merde."* It was the only word Claude could think of that properly summed up the feeling of being an ass that had just settled on him.